stake-house/eth-wizard/README.md

 * Mostly automated
 * For Ubuntu 20.04 using Lighthouse and Geth
 * No prerequisite needed
-* Internally simple to read and modify
+* Internally simple to read, understand and modify
 * Interruptible and resumable
 * Launched using a simple command line that bootstraps everything
 * Self-updating to the latest version on launch